College Admission Use of National Test Scores H.B. 20-1407

 But won’t the SAT’s be rescheduled?

-While it is likely (but not confirmed) that the SAT exams will be rescheduled in the fall of 2020 for most school districts in Colorado, the exam will be provided around the same time many high school seniors apply for college admission.
+While the SAT exams have been rescheduled in the fall of 2020 for most school districts in Colorado, the exam will be provided around the same time many high school seniors apply for college admission.
+Additionally, the rescheduled dates may not work for some students.
 As a result, requiring SAT or ACT scores as part of the admission process from these students would result in an unnecessary and avoidable stress.

 Can SAT or ACT scores still be submitted?